Money awarded to you by the state in which you are a resident. The application process and State Aid opportunities available vary from state-to-state.

 Outside Aid Sources

 Additional aid may be available to you through Outside Sources.
-This may include scholarships and/or loans through banks and other institutions.
+These may include scholarships from outside organizations and/or loans through banks and other private institutions.

 Types of Aid